JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

 And another big thanks to Wayne Meyer (Microsoft) for constant support and building bridges.

 Kudos to the [TableFilter](https://www.tablefilter.com) Project Team!

 Kudos to [LorDOniX](https://github.com/LorDOniX/json-viewer) for JSON-viewer!

+Kudos to Bernie White and [PSRule for Azure](https://azure.github.io/PSRule.Rules.Azure) team!

 ## AzAdvertizer